Be a part of one of the largest and most respected accounting programs in the nation.

-The Master’s of Science in Accounting program provides a generalist, hands-on approach that emphasizes conceptual understanding, analytical methods and logical reasoning.
-Our program incorporates current accounting principles and applied research techniques with opportunities to apply this knowledge in real-world situations.
+Our Masters of Science in Accounting program provides a generalist, hands-on approach that emphasizes conceptual understanding, analytical methods and logical reasoning.
+The program incorporates current accounting principles and applied research techniques with opportunities to apply this knowledge in real-world situations.

 Coursework and Curriculum